yoonmoonsick/YMS_KnifeJuggler/README.md

 ### Status - Knife Juggling Fatigue

-The intricate dagger-throwing tricks cause your concentration to waver, leading to a decrease in Dexterity by 1 for the remaining turn.
+The intricate dagger-throwing tricks, leading to a decrease in Dexterity by 1 for the remaining turn.

 ## Progression